-Volunteers must be 18 years old, preferably with access to an auto, pass a criminal background check and attend mandatory trainings.
+Volunteers must be 21 years old, preferably with access to a vehicle, pass a criminal background check and attend mandatory trainings.

 MUM’s Re-entry Simulations are conducted in various Wisconsin prisons, always with the goal of helping to prepare inmates for their release.
 In these simulations the participants have a dress rehearsal, achieving tasks they have identified for themselves as necessary for successful re-entry.
 The program also offers an opportunity for participants to meet MUM’s re-entry staff and to learn more about resources in the community to which they will be released.